-my name is jenn and i identify as a south-east asian woman. i was born and raised in tkarón:to aka toronto on turtle island, which is where i currently live with my partner chris. we met in australia and our flat in melbourne was full of plants. it forever changed my way of urban gardening. i lived in melbourne for a few years and moved back to toronto in may 2017 to finish my phd. i started @lostinplantopia after encouragement by my friend @whereismaren. it was the beginning of winter and i was feeling down. i was writing my thesis and wanted to have a draft completed by the end of the year. as you can imagine, i spent a lot of time at home.
+my name is jenn and i identify as a south-east asian woman. my ancestors are teo chew and my family were forcibly displaced from vietnam during the late 1970s. i was born and raised in tkarón:to aka toronto on turtle island, which is where i currently live with my partner chris. we met in australia and our flat in melbourne was full of plants. it forever changed my way of urban gardening. i lived in melbourne for a few years and moved back to toronto in may 2017 to finish my phd. i started @lostinplantopia after encouragement by my friend @whereismaren. it was the beginning of winter and i was feeling down. i was writing my thesis and wanted to have a draft completed by the end of the year. as you can imagine, i spent a lot of time at home.

 i moved into my first home in june 2017 and vowed to make it a plant paradise. it started off with 20 or so plants over the summer. i loved having a balcony to sit out on when taking breaks from writing. however, when winter came it was hard being stuck inside all day. i started to fill our apartment with plants as an act of self-care and as a way of forgetting that it was winter. i was full on obsessed with plants more than ever. it was a nice escape from my thesis & i felt lost in my plantopia. at the end of 2017, i created my account on instagram so that i could connect with other plant lovers to share and learn from our experiences. it made me so happy seeing other people’s plants and passion for their green friends. the best part of this account has been the people that i’ve connected with ❤